-G-III arranges for the production of products from independent manufacturers located primarily in China and, to a lesser extent, in Vietnam, Indonesia, Pakistan, India and Central and South America.
-Vilebrequin's products are manufactured in Bulgaria, Tunisia, Romania and Morocco.
+G-III arranges for the production of products from independent manufacturers located primarily in China and, to a lesser extent, in Vietnam, Indonesia, India, Bangladesh and Central and South America.
+Vilebrequin's products are manufactured in Bulgaria, Tunisia and Morocco.
 A small portion of our garments are manufactured in the United States.

-We currently have representative offices in Vietnam, as well as in Hangzhou, Nanjing and Qingdao, China.
+We currently have representative offices in Hangzhou, Nanjing and Qingdao, China, as well as in Vietnam and Indonesia.
 These offices act as our liaison with manufacturers in the Far East.
-As of January 31, 2015, we had 270 employees in these representative offices.
+As of January 31, 2016, we had 321 employees in these representative offices.